Thursday, July 29, 2010 Detailed Auto Topics

 Many folks believe that a long-lasting, trouble free set of tires ends with selecting a quality brand.
 Actually selecting a quality tire is only the beginning.
 Shockingly, a new high quality tire can be quickly ruined by improper installation.

 Replacing the tire on a wheel is known as mounting.
-It can also be a source of problems.
-While it may seem quite straight forward, things can go wrong.
+It may also be a source of many problems.
+While it seems quite straight forward, things can go wrong.
 An untrained person can quickly destroy a new tire by improper mounting.
 Just a few of the problems that can occur include:

 • Bending or distorting the bead